 ‘A thrill of hope, the weary world rejoices’

 Once this line is sung, some implicit wisdom tells us that we are in the hands of a master.

 But it is the music that gives O Holy Night its timelessness.
 The beautiful, lifting symmetry of its open chords.
 The shape of its melody, like the ascent of some promontory of Sinai, carrying to the summit, only to be greeted with a most glorious descent.

-O Holy Night is the voice of the known and the unknown, in synchrony.
+O, Holy Night is the voice of the known and the unknown, in synchrony.
 Not only does it relate the magic of a transcendent story, it finds a place for our terrestrial voices too.

 We are the choir.
-And it is only when the choir appears that the audience connects fully with the message of O Holy Night.
+And it is only when the choir appears that the audience connects fully with the message of O, Holy Night.

 ‘Fall on your knees!
-Hear the angel voices!
+Hear the angel voices!’

-I have seen men and women weep as this moment flows over them.
+I have seen men and women weep as this moment flows through them.
 I have seen children pull closer to their mothers’ arms as the swell of the choir echoes that one celestial voice.
 I have known singers to temporarily lose control of their notes, such is the perfection of text, harmony and melody in one climactic phrase.

 So what is this thing?

 This thing that music gives to us, with such unknowing generosity, and with such little expectation of anything in return?
 What is it that we hear?